The quantum non-linear $\sigma$-model RG flow and integrability in wormhole geometries: Wormhole evolution

 \subsection{From Ricci flow to RG-2 flow}

 Now, we study the evolution of the wormhole metric (\ref{metric1}) under the RG-2 flow, {\it i.e.}, we take $\alpha \neq 0$ when solving the system (\ref{floweq1})-(\ref{floweq2}).
-As it was previously noted, it is anticipated that the RG-2 flow will control better the evolution of curvature.
+We note that the idea of perturbing the Ricci flow equations leads to a better behavior when dealing with higher curvatures.
+Because of that, we maintain the $V^{i}$ given in \eqref{V3}.
 We have solved numerically the RG-2 flow equations for different values of $\alpha$, however, as expected, there are few differences respect to the evolution under the Ricci flow.
 Since the parameter $\alpha$ comes from a perturbative expansion\footnote{The parameter $\alpha$ is related with the length of a string in the non-linear sigma model.}, it has to be small.
-Therefore, in order to see the effect of the term $R_{a\alpha\beta\gamma}R_{b}^{\,\,\,\alpha\beta\gamma}$ we must built an initial wormhole metric such that the Riemmann curvature tensor is big at some points.
+Therefore, in order to see the effect of the term $R_{a\alpha\beta\gamma}R_{b}^{\,\,\,\alpha\beta\gamma}$ we must built an initial wormhole metric such that the Riemann curvature tensor is big at some points.
 We focus in wormholes with strong curvatures.
 We take as initial metric the wormhole function (\ref{hyper}), where we have have dropped the throat section, and embedded a half of an ellipse with minor axis $a=2$ and major axis $b=6$.
 This initial condition $R(\rho, 0)$ is presented in Fig. \ref{condinit2}.

 We follow the evolution of this initial condition, with different values of $\alpha$.
 We see in Figure \ref{fig:highc} three evolution snapshots --at $\lambda = 0.5$ (left panel), $\lambda = 5$ (middle panel), and $\lambda = 8$ (right panel)-- of the initial condition depicted in Figure \ref{condinit2}, with $\alpha = 0.15$.
 Moreover, in Figure \ref{fig:rthcurv}, we show the evolution of $R_{th}$ with $\alpha = 0$ (red line), compared with $\alpha = 0.001$ (black line), $\alpha = 0.01$ (blue line), and $\alpha = 0.15$ (purple line).
 Note that the two first curves are overlapped, and that for $\alpha = 0.15$, and $\lambda \gtrsim 0.1$, $R_{th}$ decreases slowly respect to the other cases.
 As it was previously noted in Subsection \ref{initialc}, we expect that this behavior becomes more notorious in regions where the curvature is higher.
 For example, the panels of Figure \ref{fig:rasterisk} show the evolution of $R^*(\lambda) \equiv R(\rho = 0.8,\lambda)$, for $\alpha = 0$ (black-solid line), and $\alpha = 0.15$ (red-dashed line).
 It is clear that for early stages of the simulation $\lambda \lesssim 0.1$ (left panel), the value of $\alpha$ is quite important differentiating the future of $R^*$.
 After this early stage (right panel), the evolution of $R^*$ is similar for both values of $\alpha$.\\